DouglasReisofc/wuzapi/API.md

 ## Delete Message

 Deletes a previously sent message from a chat or group.
-Only messages sent by the authenticated session can be removed.
+Messages from any participant in a group can be removed by supplying the sender's JID in the `Participant` field.

 Endpoint: _/chat/delete_